dimapod/angular-tabs/README.md

 ### tab

-Register new tab type to the tab system.
+Register a new tab type to the tab-system.

 Signature: `tab(tabType, tabOptions)`